hagenmek/al-folio/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+description: My teaching involves about 20 ECTS at the <a href='https://www.uia.no/en/studieplaner/programme/MASTMEK'>Master's Programme in Mechatronics</a>, including administration, lectures, lab exercises, project organisation and supervision.
 nav: true
 nav_order: 4
 ---
 <!---For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.

 Organize your courses by years, topics, or universities, however you like! -->

-My teaching involves about 20 ECTS at the <a href='https://www.uia.no/en/studieplaner/programme/MASTMEK'>Master's Programme in Mechatronics</a>, including administration, lectures, lab exercises, project organisation and supervision.

 I am responsible for the following courses:
 <ul style="list-style-type: square;">